hamza3256/Revolut-Backend-Test/README.md

 ### Accounts:
-Create an account for a Client: `POST` to `/accounts` with body of form:
+Create an account for a Customer: `POST` to `/accounts` with body of form:
 ```
 {
-"clientId": "0 ",
+"customerId": "0 ",
 "startingMoney": {
     "amount": "1000",
     "currency": "USD"